Madhav2609/Renderware-Modding-Suite/CODING_GUIDELINES.md

 Brief description of what this tool does
 """

-from PySide6.QtWidgets import (QWidget, QVBoxLayout, QHBoxLayout, QLabel,
+from PyQt6.QtWidgets import (QWidget, QVBoxLayout, QHBoxLayout, QLabel,
                             QPushButton, QGroupBox)
-from PySide6.QtCore import Qt, Signal
+from PyQt6.QtCore import Qt, pyqtSignal

 from application.common.message_box import message_box
 from application.responsive_utils import get_responsive_manager